tallstackui/envbar/README.md

 ## Introduction

-**EnvBar** is a powerful environment bar injected at the top of the page, displaying useful information from the current environment..
+**EnvBar** is a powerful environment bar injected at the top of the page, displaying useful information from the current environment.

 ## Documentation